-(3) Comparable store sales increase reflects sales for stores beginning on the first day of the 14th month of operation.
-Remodeled stores are included in comparable store sales unless the store was closed for a portion of the current or comparable prior period.

-(4) Total square footage per store is calculated by dividing total square footage at end of period by number of stores at end of period.
+- (3) Comparable store sales increase reflects sales for stores beginning on the first day of the 14th month of operation.
+Remodeled stores are included in comparable store sales unless the store was closed for a portion of the current or comparable prior period. - (4) Total square footage per store is calculated by dividing total square footage at end of period by number of stores at end of period. - (4) I fold square tooldge per store is calculated by dividing total square toolage at end of period by humber of stores at end of period.
 (5) Average total square footage represents a weighted average which reflects the effect of opening stores in different months throughout the period.
 (6) Net sales per average total square foot was calculated by dividing net sales for the trailing 12-month period by the average square footage for those stores open during each period.
-The fiscal 2006 and the six months ended August 4, 2007 net sales per average total square foot amounts were adjusted to exclude the net sales effects of the 53rd week.
+The fiscal 2006 and the six months ended August 4, 2007 net sales per average total square foot as contained by dividing net sales offices of the 53rd week.
 (7) Total debt includes approximately \$4.8 million related to the Series III preferred stock, which is presented between the liabilities section and the equity section of our consolidated balance sheet for all periods.